matter-labs/zksync-web-era-docs/docs/dev/fundamentals/README.md

 # Foundational topics

-Learn the basics of zkSync and it's ecosystem.
+Learn the basics of zkSync and its ecosystem.

 ## Table of contents